 Think ahead.
 Will that large limb hanging over your home break if it is weighed down by snow or ice?
 Are those dead limbs in your tree going to cause damage when they finally fall?
 While tree pruning is ideal in the late winter/early spring before the buds begin to open, fall provides a great opportunity to remove any potential hazards.

 Certain supplies are indicative of winter, such as snow shovels and ice melt.
 Beat the rush and avoid the stress of supply vs. demand due to the impending snow storm, and purchase these items as soon as you see them on store shelves in the fall.

 These are just a few common items that should be checked, serviced, or purchased before any typical winter in the Midwest.
-The Kasmann Agency would also like to remind you to replace your smoke detector batteries when we “fall back” with the time change on November 6th, and to make sure your fire extinguishers are in proper working order (there should be at least one per floor of your home).
+The Kasmann Agency would also like to remind you that your smoke detector batteries were supposed to be replaced with the time change last weekend.
+Please don’t forget to also make sure your fire extinguishers are in proper working order (there should be at least one per floor of your home).
 As always, “peace of mind is priceless” and things are usually easier when you’re prepared!